ajdavis/emptysquare-hugo/emptysquare/content/how-to-use-mongodb-causal-consistency.md

 # Transfer the clusterTime

-Here's the trick we never documented: you can **transfer** the clusterTime from one session to another.
+Here's the trick we should've publicized: you can **transfer** the clusterTime from one session to another.
 The sessions can't be concurrent&mdash;you must wait for one session to end before you use the next one&mdash;but even if the sessions belong to different MongoClients, or different processes, or they run on different machines, they'll form a causally consistent chain.

 Continuing the example above, inside the "with start_session" block, capture the session's clusterTime and operationTime: